swisscom/Invoke-Forensics/README.md

-* Add initial version of the helper scripts, allow working with evidence ZIP files, VHDX images, running KAPE against multiple ZIP or VHDX files, search for targets or modules using different filters, run RegRipper commands, all the commands support tab-completion for RegRipper's plugins and KAPE's targets and modules.
+* Add initial version of the helper scripts, allow working with evidence ZIP files, VHDX images, running KAPE against multiple ZIP or VHDX files, search for Targets or Modules using different filters, run RegRipper commands, all the commands support tab-completion for RegRipper's plugins and KAPE's Targets and Modules.